 - McGavin Rocking Chair — A traditional rocking chair with a contoured seat.

 Step 5: Choose the Right Rocking Chair Color

 If you’re buying a wood rocking chair, you’re likely to be limited in your choice of colors and finishes unless it’s painted.
-If you’re going for injection moulded plastic, or, even better, HDPE lumber, you will have plenty of choices.
+If you’re going for injection molded plastic, or even better, HDPE lumber, you will have plenty of choices.

 These materials are available in a wide variety of tones.
-From beautiful grays, browns, greens, and other earth colors, through to vibrant hues of red, yellow, blue, and more that add some real visual distinction.
+From beautiful grays, browns, greens, and other earth colors to vibrant hues of red, yellow, blue, and more that add some real visual distinction.

 You can stay with a modern look by choosing black or white, or bring in a sense of the natural with brown or green.

 Finally, accessorize your rocking chair with the perfect additions.
 Cushions and pillows are great for adding some padding to an already comfortable piece of furniture.
 You can also add a side table to create a complete set of beautiful outdoor furniture.